VictorSilalahi/WBFetch/README.md

 6. If you want to get JSON data, then click the Open in browser button For development in a better direction, advice and instructions are needed.

-WBFetch was developed by Victor Silalahi using the python programming language.
+WBFetch was developed by Victor Silalahi using the python.